akashic

 Ohio's 1st anchors on Hamilton County, where Cincinnati's urban core is offset by conservative suburban and exurban precincts — a tension that has steadily widened the Republican margin over the past three election cycles.

-Its demographics — a population of 659,853, a 71% non-Hispanic-white share, a median household income of $86,739 — situate the district close to national averages on several dimensions.
+A population of 659,853, a 71% non-Hispanic-white share, and a median household income of $86,739 describe the district.

 Compare two places, side by side